shakti7/100-days-of-code/log.md

 **Today's Progress**: Continuing with the same topic and only learnt to reverse the singly linked list.

 **Thoughts**: I am thinking to give more time to this topic.
 I need to understand this topic completely .
 I'll  solve few more questions and then switch on to new topic.

+### Day 5: August 26, 2020, Wednesday

+**Today's Progress**: Still continuing with the same.
+I solved 3 problems from HackerRank.

+**Thoughts**: I was having a lot of work load today so I started bit slowly.
+So, today I couldn't start with new topic.
+Tommorrow I'll be starting Doubly Linked List and if possible I'll complete the LinkedList topic.